aws/aws-parallelcluster/docs/pre_post_install.rst

 Custom Bootstrap Actions
 ========================

-AWS ParallelCluster can execute arbitrary code either before(pre) or after(post) the main bootstrap action during cluster creation.
-This code is typically stored in S3 and accessed via HTTP(S) during cluster creation.
-The code will be executed as root and can be in any script language supported by the cluster OS, typically `bash` or `python`.
+AWS ParallelCluster can execute arbitrary code from an S3 bucket either before (pre) or after (post) the main bootstrap action during cluster creation.
+The pre- and post-install scripts will be executed as root and can be written in any script language supported by the cluster operating system.
+This is typically `bash` or `python`.

-pre-install actions are called before any cluster deployment bootstrap such as configuring NAT, EBS and the scheduler.
+The pre-install script is executed before any cluster deployment bootstrap action such as configuring NAT, building EBS volumes, and enabling the chosen scheduler.
-Typical pre-install actions may include modifying storage, adding extra users or packages.
+Typical pre-install actions may include modifying storage, adding extra users, or installing additional packages.

-post-install actions are called after cluster bootstrap is complete, as the last action before an instance is considered complete.
-Typical post-install actions may include changing scheduler settings, modifying storage or packages.
+post-install actions are invoked after the cluster bootstrap process is complete as the last action before an instance is considered complete.
+Typical post-install actions may include changing scheduler settings, modifying shared storage, or installing addiitonal packages.

 Arguments can be passed to scripts by specifying them in the config.
-These will be passed double-quoted to the pre/post-install actions.
+They must be passed double-quoted to the pre/post-install actions.

-If a pre/post-install actions fails, then the instance bootstrap will be considered failed and it will not continue.
+If a pre/post-install actions fails, the instance bootstrap will be considered failed and will not continue.
-Success is signalled with an exit code of 0, any other exit code will be considered a fail.
+Success is signalled with an exit code of 0.
+Any other exit code will be considered a failure.

 Configuration
 -------------

 The following config settings are used to define pre/post-install actions and arguments.
-All options are optional and are not required for basic cluster install.
+All parameters are optional and are *not* required for basic cluster install.

 ::